Biocatalysis

 Summary

-Introduction to (in)direct production of microbian protein
+Introduction to (in)direct production of microbial protein

 Open question: Protein and CO₂